 Varteg, Afan Lwyd Valley (256055)

-The Abersychan/Talywaun/Varteg area is a nightmare to trace, in this area the outcrop of the Coalfield is up to two miles wide with all the workable seams of the Coal Measures, ironstone veins, a clay easily accessible from the surface, many mines started before decent records were kept, others had a duplicity of names which were changed
+The Abersychan/Talywaun/Varteg area is a nightmare to trace, in this area the outcrop of the Coalfield is up to two miles wide with all the workable seams of the Coal Measures, ironstone veins, a clay easily accessible from the surface, many mines started before decent records were kept, others had duplicity of names which were changed with the different owners, many had local names different from the correct ones, some were simply named after the owners on official records, and hundreds of others were just return airways or water drainage adits.

-The main exploiter of the Varteg area was John Vipond who came down from Cheshire after working in the Midland Coalfield to cash in. on the coal boom of south Wales, his first sinkings were the Varteg Pits in 1860.
+The main exploiter of the Varteg area was John Vipond who came down from Cheshire after working in the Midland Coalfield to cash in.
+On the coal boom of south Wales, his first sinkings were the Varteg Pits in 1860.
 Vipond formed a company called John Vipond and Company, which although he died in 1865, and left no direct heirs, survived until Nationalisation in 1947.

 In 1888 this company operated the Big Vein Pit, Elled Pit, Rock Slope, New Slope, No.2 Mine Pit, and Rock Pit working the Big Vein, Elled, Jack and Ball Mine (iron ore), Rock, Meadow Vein and Old Coal seams The manager was W. Davies.
 In 1896 the No.10 Slope employed 69 men underground and 11 men on the surface working the Yard seam.
 It was still working the Yard seam in 1899 when it employed 202 men and in 1900 when it employed 92 men underground and 11 men at the surface.